 instructor at Fusion Martial Arts and co-owns the dojo with his wife

 Pilar.
-Sensei holds a Third Degree Black Belt in Karate and a Brown Belt
+Sensei holds a Third Degree Black Belt in Karate, a Brown Belt

-in Judo.
-He is currently studying the art of Aikido.
-Sensei is committed to setting a good
+in Judo and a Yellow Belt in Aikido.
+Sensei Mark is committed to setting a good

 example for all his instructors and students both on and off

 the mat.
 Sensei trains hard himself and teaches his students to always